 The British Display Society (BDS) offers a variety of training courses in display and visual merchandising.

 The Association for Cultural Enterprises (ACE) promotes 'commercial best practice in the cultural, heritage and visitor attraction sector by providing training and networking opportunities.'
 The organisation also runs study days and masterclasses in visual merchandising.

 Visual merchandisers who have started on the shop floor and gained experience may be able to progress to the position of a team or an area team leader or manager.

 Those seeking to work at higher levels may need to have drawing skills, with desirable computer-aided design (CAD) skills.
 The ability to communicate ideas and convey complex information in a way that can be easily understood is vital.
 Planning and organisation skills with the ability to lead projects from design through to completion within tight deadlines are also essential.

 Promotion to head office creative and visual merchandising teams may be a possibility.
 Head office career structures will vary from employer to employer but could include senior, director or international roles if the company is multinational.

-Some experienced visual merchandisers may choose to become self-employed.
-They may freelance for a client base that they have built up, or work in a training or consultancy capacity with other retailers.
-Experienced visual merchandisers may also find freelance project work within the events or cultural sectors.
+With enough experience, you could become self-employed and either work in a freelance capacity or in a training or consultancy capacity with other retailers.
+It may also be possible to find freelance project work within the events or cultural sectors.

-Talented visual merchandisers may find they can transfer their skills to careers in styling, prop-making, interior design, exhibition design and work within the television and film industry.
+Another possibility is to transfer your talents to other connected areas, such as styling, prop-making, interior design, exhibition design and work within the television and film industry.